MOteroLema/metaltool/README.md

 ## Scaling the charges in a forcefield

-Charge scaling is a common practice in the simulation of ionic liquids, and serves as a way to mimick polarization effects in a computationally cheap way, without the need of Drude particles of induced dipoles.
+Charge scaling is a common practice in the simulation of ionic liquids, and serves as a way to mimick polarization effects in a computationally cheap way, without the need of Drude particles or induced dipoles.
 The ```scale_charges.py``` executable is a tool to generate a forcefield with scaled charges from an unscaled one.
 To generate the new forcefield, run the following code

     python scale_charges.py scale_factor forcefield.ff structure1.xyz ... structureN.zmat